sanjay535/GCC-Patch-1.0.2/python/README.md

 # Python skeleton 1.0.2

-This skeleton incorporates changes for the Java skeleton for the Global Coding Challenge.
+This skeleton incorporates changes for the Python skeleton for the Global Coding Challenge.
 For reference, files and folders added or modified include:

 - .travis.yml
 - vcc_skeleton.py